UMEP-dev/UMEP-Tutorials/docs/source/Tutorials/LidarProcessing.rst

 possible results, one needs to undergo a number of filtering processes.
 You can study this further in Lindberg and Grimmond (2011).
 To create a decent vegetation model, we will use two types of filters.
 First, we want to filter out lower points that can be, for example, people or cars.
 To do this, we use *ClipData*.
-Unfortunately there is a bug in the algorithm of running it from the *Processing Toolbox* so we need to run it from the command prompt.
+Lets execute this tool from the command prompt.
 Locate your folder *Output* and enter the following:
 ::
   clipdata /ground:ground.dtm /zmin:2.5 veg.las veg_filt.las 318864.0 319364.0 6397926.0 6398400.0